-These plants are wonderful in the way that they can take up wide variety of spaces, from very small to very large.
+These plants are wonderful in the way that they can take up a wide variety of spaces, from very small to very large.
 Depending on the variety, they can fit nicely in a 4-inch pot and stay relatively short, or grow up to 12 feet tall.
-Don’t let this scare you… Sansevieria’s are very slow growing plants, and many of them will never reach this colossal size.
-Whatever size you purchase, you can expect a couple inches of growth per year out of a happy, healthy plant in optimum growing conditions.
+Don’t let this scare you… Sansevieria’s are very slow-growing plants, and many of them will never reach this colossal size.
+Whatever size you purchase, you can expect a couple of inches of growth per year out of a happy, healthy plant in optimum growing conditions.

 Division is the most effective way to propagate snake plants!

-Propagating plants is always so much fun, and with snake plants it can be very easy!
+Propagating plants is always so much fun, and with snake plants, it can be very easy!
 The simplest method is through division.
 Simply remove your plant from its pot and gently pull a section of the plant apart, doing your best to cause the least amount of damage to the root system as possible.
 Once your plant is divided, plant each part in a separate pot, and ta-da!
-Give your plant a couple weeks to recover from the division and re-grow some roots that may have been damaged.
+Give your plant a couple of weeks to recover from the division and re-grow some roots that may have been damaged.
 Be especially careful not to over-water, and your plant will be back to its normal self before you know it!

 If you do not want to divide your plant, but simply want to start growing a new snake plant, it is also possible to propagate through leaf cuttings, though this method is much more difficult and not quite as effective.
-Simply cut one of your plants leaves into 3-inch segments.
+Simply cut one of your plant's leaves into 3-inch segments.
 You can place them upright in a glass of water if you would like to watch the roots develop, or you can place them in a new pot 1 inch deep in the soil and wait for the cutting to root and start popping up new leaves.